onqtam/headjack/docs/why/100_1k_10k_words.md

 Everything, Everywhere, From All Perspectives
 This book will change you more than any other proper attuning to god
+One Way Street
+    Once you see it - you won't be able to unsee it.
 The Grandest Narrative
     a true pomo horror
 The Markov Carpet